Williamsillon/eco395m-ml-final-project/README.md

 # eco395m-ml-final-project
 ## Project Overview
-The objective of this project is to predict forest fires by replicating a portion of _Spatiotemporal Wildfire Prediction and Reinforcement Learning for Helitack Suppression_, and generate new models to compete with the fire predictions from the study.
-In this project we engineer new features, implement new models, and utilize chronos embeddings.
+The objective of this project is to predict forest fires by replicating a portion of _Spatiotemporal Wildfire Prediction and Reinforcement Learning for Helitack Suppression_.
+We evaluate eleven models ranging from classical baselines such as Logistic Regression and XGBoost to time-series aware neural architectures, including our proposed CNN-LSTM model.
+We benchmark each model against accuracy, precision, recall, threshold, F1, ROC-AUC, PR-AUC, and computation time.

+Furthermore, we incorporate pretrained Amazon Chronos T5 Mini embeddings to evaluate whether richer temporal representations improve predictive performance over the raw features alone.
+All of the models are trained on the US Wildfire Dataset (2014-2025) using dstack for cloud-accelerated computation.
+The results are compared with and without Chronos embeddings across all models.
 ## Data
 ### Data Sources
 The project analyzes the "US Wildfire Dataset (2014-2025)" found on [kaggle](https://www.kaggle.com/datasets/firecastrl/us-wildfire-dataset/data).
 The dataset provides information on precipitation, relative humidity, specific humidity, solar radiation, temperatures, wind speed, vapor pressure deficit, fuel moisture indices, energy release component, burning index, and evapotranspiration across 126,800 samples in the continental United States.
 This data is time series data split into 75 day windows at each coordinate.
 Each 75 day window comprises of 60 days prior to the event, the ignition/non-ignition day, and the following 14 days.
 The data includes 50,720 positive (ignition) events, and 76,080 synthesized negative events.